philpearl/keengo/readme.md

 Send events to [Keen.io](https://keen.io) asynchronously in batches.

-Includes middleware for [Goji](https://github.com/zenazn/goji) to track HTTP requests and responses.
+See https://github.com/philpearl/keengo_goji for Goji middleware that sends HTTP request/response info to keen.io.

 See the documentation at https://godoc.org/github.com/philpearl/keengo

-## Goji Middleware Example
+## Example
-You can use keengo to send individual events, but I'm mostly using the included Goji middleware to track calls to my API.
-Here's how.

 ```golang